 Lodge mini skillets are perfect for individual servings.
 Watch your overnight guests swoon over breakfast frittata in these.

-10 and/or 12-inch skillets are a must-have!
-Try one these recipes:
+Ten and/or 12-inch skillets are a must-have!
+Try one of these recipes:

 Cast-iron pot with lid and wire bail is ideal for camping, but I made plenty of crowd-feeding soups and stews in mine like these traditional recipes:

-Last but not least, the Dutch Oven.
+Last but not least is the Dutch Oven.
 From bread to soups and stews, this is one pot every kitchen should have.

 You should also try these amazing dishes you can make in your CI: